 Along with guitars, harps, violins and such in our shop, we’ve always had banjos.
 Lately there’s been a growing renaissance in open back banjos, beautiful new instruments and appreciation for the music going hand-in-hand.
 Many of these instruments are built in small shops, where you find an appreciation for 100-year-old instruments as well as inspired contemporary […]

-Here’s a fun comparison of wood used in three guitars currently in the shop.
+Here’s a fun comparison of wood used in three guitars recently in the shop.
 From L to R: a Bourgeois Bryan Sutton Signature Dreadnought, a 1959 Martin 00-28G, and a c.1900 Harmony.
 Line ’em up, and we start to hear the Sesame Street song “One of these things is not like the other.”
 The Bourgeois […]

 Openback banjos with 12-inch pots have become increasingly popular, and we’re pleased to have a great selection of them.
 Here are examples of models from four different companies (L to R): Ome Tupelo, Bart Reiter Buckbee, Pisgah Possum, Deering Goodtime Americana.
 Twelve-inch pots tend to favor a bigger low end response.
 Wood choice, tone ring material, rim thickness, head material, […]

 Two Bourgeois OM guitars, the same only different.
 On the left, the sunburst guitar has a premium Adirondack spruce top and figured Madagascar rosewood back and sides.
 It has a 25-1/2 inch scale.
 The guitar on the right has an Italian spruce top, Madagascar rosewood back and sides, and a 25 inch scale length.
 Both lovely guitars, built […]